 Every state has its own set of standards for permissible DUI checkpoints.
 During a DUI checkpoint, law enforcement can only do what the law permits them to do.
 This generally involves running a background check for warrants, verifying that you have a valid driver’s license, and whether you are under the influence of alcohol (or some other substance) such that you are not in a condition to drive.
-This may involve you performing some type of field sobriety tests if they detect alcohol on your breath.
+This may involve you performing some type of field sobriety tests if they detect an odor of alcohol on your breath.
 Law enforcement officers cannot require you to do more than what is within the scope of the purpose of the DUI checkpoint.
 For example, they cannot require all of the motorists to consent to a search of their vehicles in order to make it through the DUI checkpoint.

 Can other types of checkpoints check for DUI?

 Some states do not permit DUI checkpoints.
 However, they will usually permit other types of checkpoints, like an administrative checkpoint to verify license and insurance.
-If during one of these checkpoints, an officer notices that you may be intoxicated, they can begin a DUI investigation, even though the checkpoint is not a DUI checkpoint.
+If during one of these checkpoints, an officer notices that you may be intoxicated, using reasonable suspicion, they can begin a DUI investigation, even though the checkpoint is not a DUI checkpoint.

 There are also U.S. Border Checkpoints where Customs and Border Protection agents can search you and your belongings at the U.S. border without probable cause or a search warrant.
 So anytime you cross the border, you consent to a search.
 Agents might generally stop and search the property of anyone entering or exiting the U.S if they believe you’re concealing contraband or weapons.